 The blues migrated North, (as all good blues do) up the Mississippi river to Memphis, after the war was over and the slaves were freed.
 Memphis became a cultural and agricultural center of the mid South.
 It also became a center for music.
 Surprise, surprise.
 The next stop, a few years later, was St. Louis.
 Again, further on up the river, and then finally spreading to the bigger cities of Chicago and New York.
 During the 20's and 30's, Memphis's BEALE street, was largely a Jazz based environment, that was gradually infiltrated by blues musicians who made it their own.
 W.C.
 Handy, who wrote St. Louis Blues and many other great tunes, lived there.
 There is a square named after him, where, on any given day, you can find local musicians, still playing for tips.
 BEALE street is in the ongoing process of becoming commercialized, as time would have it.
 Still, it is a wonderful place that I frequent (hang out, if you will) on every visit I make to Memphis.
 Blues is the contemporary art form there now.
 It is the moneymaker and tourist agenda.
 Still, it is way worth spending a few hours down there, dreaming on it.
 Taking in some of the memorabilia, the buildings, the people and the history.
 And, of course, hearing the music.
 Yes, hearing the music.
 It is still there to be had.
 Some of the best, often dirt poor, musicians you can hear anywhere.
 Not to be looked at with condescension.
 Some wonderful players.
 Gospel music?
 Yes, some of the best Black Gospel music I've ever heard.
 The place I heard it in is gone now.
 It was called THE RITZ.
 A little corner knickknack store, on the corner of 4th and BEALE ST., that had an old upright piano and a handmade stage in the corner.
 A few years ago, I heard a reverend and 3 or 4 men and women from a black Memphis church, just doing their thing down there.
 No big fanfare, not even a sign in the window saying who they were.
 You could buy aspirin, a coke, maybe an Elvis T-shirt, some creme de butol, and listen to Black Gospel music, all at the same time.
 Now there's a combo for you!
 It was wonderful.
 A memory I cherish, but it's gone now, replaced with a new building and hip looking stuff to attract the tourist's money.
 I suppose that's a little "down the nose-ish" of me, when you think about it.
 B.B.
 King's club is down on the corner of 2nd and BEALE.
 I saw him play, and talked with him a little after the show, back about '93.
 I hadn't seen him since we did the "Grammy's" together in the early 70's.
 Riley King, a sweet man, who has given all us pickers some stuff to chew on.
 He's part of my interpretive side to this day.
 No apology.
 If I sound a little like B.B. now and then, it's because I love him, like so many others, and am proud of his influence.

+Been wanting to correct this for years.
+I DO believe they are called BOLS, not BALLS.
+I'm white.
+WhatdefockdoIknow?
 While in Mississippi recently, I was feeling like Ernest Hemingway Allsup, while I was out chasing the ghost of Robert Johnson, supposed originator of the modern day blues.
-After a little trip to a cotton field on Highway 61, where I picked myself a few balls of cotton, I returned to the hotel and put down some notes.
+After a little trip to a cotton field on Highway 61, where I picked myself a few balls (bols) of cotton, I returned to the hotel and put down some notes.
 This is what occurred to me, as I stood there in the cotton field.
 Yes, this is the "Bleeding Heart Liberal Stuff" I was referring to.
 So be it.

 ...and as I stare over the huge, seemingly, never-ending cotton fields of Mississippi, the old words come to mind.
 "Yea, though I walk through the valley of the shadow of death, I shall fear no evil ..."
 I ponder the geography and wonder what evils occurred here, that are only "book-tales" and "folklore" to me.
 How much pain and hatred were nurtured and grown here, midst the homespun virtue of oppressive intimidation?